jak-adm/javascript-practice/README.md

 # javascript-practice
-JavaScript practice and note file
+JavaScript practice and note file <br>
 This is updated by author